qucontrol/krotov/docs/10_howto.rst

 How to optimize for robust pulses
 ---------------------------------

-Control pulses can be made robust with respect to variations in the system by doing an ensemble optimization, as proposed in Ref. :cite:`GoerzPRA2014`.
-The idea if to sample a representative selection of possible system Hamiltonians, and to optimize over an *average* of the entire ensemble.
+Control fields can be made robust with respect to variations in the system by performing an "ensemble optimization" :cite:`GoerzPRA2014`.
+The idea is to sample a representative selection of possible system Hamiltonians, and to optimize over an average of the entire ensemble.
+In the functional, Eq. :eq:`functional`, respectively the update

-An appropriate set of objectives can be generated with the :func:`~krotov.objectives.ensemble_objectives` function.
+Eq. :eq:`krotov_first_order_update`,
+the index :math:`k` now numbers not only the states, but also different ensemble Hamiltonians: :math:`\Op{H}(\{\epsilon_l(t)\}) \rightarrow \{\Op{H}_k(\{\epsilon_l(t)\})\}`.

+The example considered in Ref. :cite:`GoerzPRA2014` is that of a CPHASE two-qubit gate on trapped Rydberg atoms.
+Two classical fluctuations contribute significantly to the gate error: deviations in the pulse amplitude (:math:`\Omega = 1` ideally), and fluctuations in the energy of the Rydberg level (:math:`\Delta_{\text{ryd}} = 0` ideally).
+Starting from a set of objectives for the unperturbed system, see :ref:`HowtoGateOptimization`, :func:`~krotov.objectives.ensemble_objectives` creates an extended set of objectives that duplicates the original objectives once for each Hamiltonian from a set perturbed Hamiltonian :math:`\Op{H}(\Omega \neq 1, \Delta_{\text{ryd}} \neq 0)`.
+As shown in Ref. :cite:`GoerzNJP2014`, an optimization over the average of all these objectives  results in controls that are robust over a wide range of system perturbations.

+A simpler example of an ensemble optimization is :ref:`/notebooks/08_example_ensemble.ipynb`, which considers a state-to-state transition in a Lamba-System with a dissipative intermediary state.

 .. _HowtoSpectralConstraints: